 Step 1: Download, install and run Stellar Repair for MS SQL software.

-When the repair process is successfully completed, the software will display all the recoverable items including Tables, Defaults, Views, Data Types, Synonyms, etc. in a tree-like structure in the left pane.
+Step 4: When the repair process is successfully completed, the software will display all the recoverable items including Tables, Defaults, Views, Data Types, Synonyms, etc. in a tree-like structure in the left pane.
 Click on an individual object to view its content in the right pane.

 New Database: Select this option, if you want to save the recovered data to a new database

 Live Database: Select this option, if you want to save the recovered data to the existing database

 To save the recovered objects to the New Database, follow the below steps:

 Provide Server/Instance Name, and then select a destination path for saving the recovered SQL database objects.